-There's no icon more British than the Queen (though Stephen Fry must be a close second), so no wonder we’re all so interested in visiting her gaff.
-Buckingham Palace is more than 300 years old and has 775 rooms, and although only 19 of these are available for the public to explore there’s always a photo (or three) to be taken in front of its impressive facade and stoney-faced guards.
-Here’s our guide to planning a trip to the royal homestead.
+Think London, think Buckingham Palace.
+There really is no icon more British than the Queen, so it’s no surprise we’re all so interested in visiting her gaff.
+London’s Buckingham Palace is more than 300 years old and has 775 rooms, although only 19 of these are available for the public to explore (it is still the working headquarters of the monarchy, after all).
+When the State Rooms are closed to the public, there’s still a photo (or three) to be taken in front of its impressive façade and stony-faced guards.
+Here’s our guide to planning a trip to Buckingham Palace.

 Where is Buckingham Palace?

-The palace is south of Green Park, at the west end of St James’s Park, and is a ten-minute walk from Victoria Rail Station.
-The closest tube stations are Victoria, Hyde Park Corner and Green Park, and bus routes 11, 211, C1 and C10 all stop on Buckingham Palace Road.
+The palace is south of Green Park, at the west end of St James’s Park and a ten-minute walk from Victoria rail station.
+The closest tube stations are Victoria, Hyde Park Corner, Green Park and St James’s Park.
+Bus routes 11, 211, C1 and C10 all stop on Buckingham Palace Road.